jellyfangs/why/_pages/about.md

 permalink: /about
 ---

-This is made with Jekyll, hosted on Github, and created with Obsidian and Visual Studio.
+This is made with Jekyll, hosted on Github, and created in Obsidian and Visual Studio.